The reverse mathematics of the pigeonhole hierarchy: Introduction

 \subsection{Hierarchy of pigeonhole principles}

-The observation of structural phenomenon of reverse mathematics admits a few counter-examples, mostly coming from Ramsey theory.
-Historically, the first natural theorem escaping this phenomenon is Ramsey's theorem for pairs ($\RT^2_2$), which was proven not to be even linearly ordered with the main subsystems above-mentioned.
+The structure property observed in reverse mathematics, and known as the \qt{Big Five}, admits a few counter-examples, mostly coming from Ramsey theory.
+Historically, the first natural theorem escaping this phenomenon is Ramsey's theorem for pairs ($\RT^2_2$), which was proven not to be even linearly ordered with the above-mentioned main subsystems.
 The computability-theoretic and proof-theoretic study of Ramsey's theorem for pairs raised many long-standing open questions, each of them requiring the development of new techniques and breakthroughs in computability theory~\cite{seetapun1995strength,cholak2001strength,liu2012rt22,monin2021srt}.
 The computability-theoretic study of combinatorial theorems from Ramsey theory is still currently the most active branch of research in reverse mathematics.
 See Hirschfeldt~\cite{hirschfeldt2015slicing} for an introduction to the reverse mathematics of combinatorial principles.

-Beyond the clear combinatorial link between Ramsey's theorem for pairs and the pigeonhole principle, the formal computability-theoretic relation between these two principles was emphasized by the decomposition of $\RT^2_2$ into a cohesive\-ness principle ($\COH$) and the pigeonhole principle for $\Delta^0_2$ instances ($\Sub{\Delta^0_2}$).\footnote{This principle is also known as $\mathsf{D}^2_2$ in the reverse mathematical litterature.}
+Beyond the clear combinatorial link between Ramsey's theorem for pairs and the pigeonhole principle, the formal computability-theoretic relation between these two principles was emphasized by the decomposition of $\RT^2_2$ into a cohesive\-ness principle ($\COH$) and the pigeonhole principle for $\Delta^0_2$ instances ($\Sub{\Delta^0_2}$).\footnote{This principle is also known as $\mathsf{D}^2_2$ in the reverse mathematical literature~\cite{cholak2001strength}.}